An Accredited American Heart Association

 The year was 1973...

-living room floor and as I gave two breaths I could again hear my gym teacher's voice telling me what CPR skill to perform next.
-I put the heel of my hand in the in between the imaginary nipple line and started to pump hard and fast. . .
+living room floor and as I gave him two breaths I could again hear my gym teacher's voice telling me what CPR skill to perform next.
+I put the heel of my hand in the center of the lower half of the breastbone and started to pump hard and fast. . .

 Al Bowman died 10 days after this photo was taken.
 December 25th, 1976 would be the last Christmas for his family would be together.